leonid-shevtsov/cuoco/README.md

 This approach is very simplistic and not very DRY, so I'm planning to expand on variables in further releases.

+### Secure attributes

+Chef features [encrypted data bags](http://wiki.opscode.com/display/chef/Encrypted+Data+Bags), that allow AES-256 encryption of selected attributes/attribute trees.
+The encryption process requires a password.
+You can find out more on the Chef wiki.

+How does this apply to Cuoco?
+Since the source of the data is your Capistrano/Cuoco repository, storing the password in the same repository renders the encryption useless.
+Thus, for the password to get to the remote server (where it is used), you'll have to provide it to Cuoco.

+To provide the secret key to Cuoco, you have to declare the `CUOCO_SECRET_KEY` environment variable:

+    # If it's in a file
+    CUOCO_SECRET_KEY=~/secret_key cap cuoco:update_configuration
+    # If you want to paste it from the clipboard (via a prompt)
+    CUOCO_SECRET_KEY=prompt cap cuoco:update_configuration

+If you do not declare the environment variable, no special handling of the secret key will occur. **It is stored on the remote servers, so you only have to provide the secret key once.**

 ### Environments

 TODO Environments are not supported by Chef Solo.
 It would be nice to provide the functionality based on Capistrano stages.

+## Security consideration

+Security is one of my main considerations when designing Cuoco.

+All Cuoco files are stored under the root user and are not group- or world-readable.

 ## What's in a name?